 Marna's areas of interest are codependency, grief, depression, anger, anxiety, communication skills, relationship issues, and sexual abuse recovery.
 She works with individuals, couples, and groups who are eighteen years old or older.
 She holds a Master of Arts in Counseling from the University of North Dakota, Master of Education from the University of North Dakota, Bachelor degree in Education and Music from Concordia College, Moorhead, MN.
 Marna has 21+ years of experience.

 Renae is a Licensed Independent Clinical Social Worker and hold a Master’s Degree in Social Work from the University of North Dakota.
 Renae has been a part of NCCC since its early development in 1991.
-Renae and her husband reside in Grand Forks along with their two adult children.
+Renae and her husband reside in Grand Forks.
+They have two adult children.

 Can the Christian Faith really supply answers to life's deepest struggles?
 With a deep, emphatic yes, I do believe the "Faith" does supply real healing in the human heart.
 My heart resonates with the message of the Gospel that brings hope for the broken hearted.
 This message is one of my deepest passions.